 “ Whether its a determined ghost desperate to get rid of feisty tenants, or a woman on the lamb in desperate times, the one thing more desperate than the films themselves, is the need for Ms. Davis to be back on the big screen again!
 Who could forget this charming and undeniably gorgeous talent as she reigned on high in "BeetleJuice", fought the mans world in "Thelma & Louise", played a really mean ballgame in "A League of Their Own" and kicked a double standard ass in both "Cutthroat Island" and "The Long Kiss Goodnight"?
 Yes, Geena Davis is one strong woman with a big personality, and lots of muscle in physic and emotion.
 It would be nice to see this beauty steer the big screens again, some time soon.
 It's criminal that she's absent now. ” - doorbomb62

 Madeleine Stowe was born in Los Angeles, California, to Mireya Maria (Mora Steinvorth) and Robert Alfred Stowe, a civil engineer.
-Her mother was a from a prominent political family in Costa Rica, while her father was of English and German ancestry.
-Stowe grew up in Eagle Rock, a working-class neighborhood of Los Angeles...
+Her mother was a from a prominent political family in Costa Rica.
+Stowe grew up in Eagle Rock, a working-class neighborhood of Los Angeles.
+At age ten she started practicing for a career as a concert pianist and trained every day for hours...

 “ Stakeouts, Mohicans, Revenge, Gangster Wars, 12 Monkeys, Short Cuts, and Bad Girls!
 Ms. Stowe Played It by Heart with out so much as a Blink!
 A more subtle but just as prominant force in her generation, we need more of the familarity that we once had.
 Sure, it might be asking a bit much, but why not?
 This lovely, elligant actress also has a spunk and flavor of charisma that enchants many a viewer in the cinemas, and it's time we see it again! ” - doorbomb62

-Linda Carroll Hamilton was born on September 26, 1956 in Salisbury, Maryland, to Barbara K. (Holt) and Carroll Stanford Hamilton, a physician.
-Following Wicomico High School, she studied for two years at Washington College in Chestertown, Maryland, before moving on to acting studies in New York.
-In New York...
+Born in Salisbury, Maryland, USA, following high school Linda studied for two years at Washington College in Chestertown, Maryland, before moving on to acting studies in New York.
+In New York she attended acting workshops given by Lee Strasberg

 “ The great HAMBINO!
 Or, Bambino Hamilton!
 Either way you look at it, Linda Hamilton captivated more than her fair share of viewers on much more than one occaision.
 Fighting "The Terminater", defeating the "Children of the Corn", and conquering "Dante's Peak" were just a few triumphs of this remarkable actress.
 Her absolute strength & ultimate hell-fire determination helped define the modern woman of the 1990s, and even set some standards for what was there in the 1980s as well.
 Alas, she is another familiar name that some of us cry out for while weeping in the seats of the cinema because we can't see real talent any more.
 Nobody is more turbulent and empowering as Linda hamilton, and we desrve more power and presence when we are now paying 10.00 at the box office.
 Only such actresses as Linda are even worth half that when it comes to ticket prices.
 We love you Linda, PLZ visit us on the big screen again...soon! ” - doorbomb62